MollyJeanB/react-telly-demo/README.md

 # React Telly Demo
 [React Telly](https://github.com/MollyJeanB/react-telly) is a friendly little gif television to help you learn how to use, modify, and build components with React + TypeScript.

-This project displays demos for the finished product of each lesson
+This project displays demos for the finished product of lessons 1 & 2.

 # Getting Started